Using the foam roller for your lats can be painful so I hope you’re ready!

 They help you stabilize your back and extend your shoulders.

 One of the great things about your lats is that they are easily visible with proper training.
+Although they are easily visible with good training, they are often hard to feel and connect to during specific back exercises.

 I’ve designed a couple different back workouts that will target your lats if you want to try them out.